htcondor/htcondor/docs/version-history/development-release-series-89.rst

   https://zenodo.org/record/3937438 for details.
   :jira:`92`

+- Improvments made to error messages when jobs go on hold due to timeouts transferring files via HTTP.
+  :jira:`355`

 - HTCondor now creates a number of directories on start-up, rather than fail later on when it needs them to exist.
 See the ticket for details.
   :jira:`73`